 What to do: Firstly, stop the bleeding by applying pressure using cotton or a clean piece of cloth.
 Once the bleeding stops, wash the wound with clean water to remove any sand or dirt that might be stuck to the skin around the wound.
 Dry the area with a clean soft cloth.
 You can apply an antiseptic ointment and then cover it with a bandage.
 Be sure to change the bandage once or twice a day.

-Tip: Instruct your child never to pull off the scab that forms over the wound as this can cause it to bleed again and slow down the healing process.
+Tip: Ask your child never to pull off the scab that forms over the wound as this can cause it to bleed again and slow down the healing process.

 Bleeding occurs when the skin is cut or scraped as the blood vessels in and around the area are damaged.
 Although bleeding helps clean the wound, excess bleeding can cause the person to go into shock.
 Sometimes, a fall might cause a deep wound or gash that might bleed persistently.
 In these circumstances, it's advisable to seek medical attention right away.
 However, it is important that you try and arrest the bleeding as much as possible.